 Purchasing and Supply Chain Management

-- Late deliveries, sporadic processes, poor cross functional integration led to placement of an interim leadership Business Process Owner to drive process improvement within Supply Chain & across the business – chemical industry.
+- Late deliveries, sporadic processes, poor cross-functional integration led to placement of an interim leadership Business Process Owner to drive process improvement within Supply Chain and across the business — Chemical Industry.

 - Continued missed new product deliveries, cost overruns and significant quality issues led to replacement of the Director of Engineering.
-Interim Director of Engineering placed by Flow — mobile medical equipment devices.
+Interim Director of Engineering placed by Flow Consulting — Mobile Medical Equipment Devices.

 Do You Need Help With Interim Management?

-Why not get in touch and see how Flow Consulting can help you with Interim Management improvements.
+Contact Flow Consulting and learn how we can help you with Interim Management improvements.